-Jayne and Niki from the Nature Travels office spent 5 days Canoeing on the Tar Route in Kainuu in eastern Finland this June.
+Jayne and Niki from the Nature Travels office spent 5 days Canoeing on the Tar Route in Kainuu in eastern Finland in June.

 We were met off the bus by our local host, Urpo, who would be taking us to a shop to purchase our provisions for the week then drive us to the start point for our tour.